Is it illegal to park across a home driveway?

 What also isn’t illegal, bizarrely, is parking on someone else’s driveway.
 It’s private property, and therefore a civil issue, rather than a criminal one.

-Not so civil
+Not such a civil issue

 Resident parking and parking in front of your driveway